TarrySingh/Artificial-Intelligence-Deep-Learning-Machine-Learning-Tutorials/deep-learning/CapsNET/PyTorch_Implementation/Zalando_Fasion/Readme.md

-# Dynamic Routing Between Capsules with Zalando Fashin Data
+# Dynamic Routing Between Capsules with Zalando Fashion MNIST Data

 This ia a barebone CUDA-enabled Torch / PyTorch with Facebook's Visdom Server implementation of the CapsNet architecture in the paper "Dynamic Routing Between Capsules" by [Kenta Iwasaki](https://github.com/iwasaki-kenta) on behalf of Gram.AI.